Government Services Archives

 Finding your way through official procedures in your new home can be tough.
-Here’s a list of the government departments you might need as an expat living in the UK:
+Here’s a list of the government departments you might need as an expat living in the UAE:

-VisitWales.com is a one-stop-shop for all your Welsh tourism needs.
-The site provides inspiration and information for visitors to Wales, from cultural event listings to the best kid-friendly beaches.
-So, whatever your reason to visit Wales, make your trip unforgettable with VisitWales.com.
+Kanaf is a child protection center in Sharjah.
+They provide legal, psychological, and medical services to children who have been victims or witnessed physical or sexual abuse.
+They also run workshops and provide information on child safety.
+Visit their website to find out more.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing